thanik/Okex-FuturePortfolio/README.md

 # Okex-FuturePortfolio
 Okex.com Future Trading Daily Portfolio Report Generator

 This tool help gathering and calculating daily profit in your Okex.com future portfolio (cross mode only) into a local database.
 It can also generate HTML report for easier viewing.
 This is my first project in Python so any code improvements and pull requests are very welcome.
-This script requires API access to your Okex account with Trade permisssion only.
+This script requires API access to your Okex account with Enquiry permission only (v3 API).

 HTML reports will be organized like this: reports/_[name of coin]_/_[year]_/_[month]_.html

 For example, the BTC profit report for October 2018 will be in reports/btc/2018/10.html

 This is an open-source project.
-If you don't trust my code, you can see them in main.py.
-I would be very appreciate if you can improve them.
+If you don't trust my code, you can see it in main.py.
+I would be very appreciate if you can improve it.

 # Report Screenshot
 ![alt text](https://i.imgur.com/W4ZvrFL.png "Screenshot1")